Compassion And Experience for the most challenging divorces.

 This San Antonio Divorce Lawyer site provides information on divorce and family law related issues specifically relevant to residents of San Antonio and communities throughout central and southern Texas.
 This information is presented as a public service by the Hacker Law Firm, a San Antonio based Lawyer and Attorney.

 Steve Hacker and the Hacker Law Firm developed this comprehensive divorce and family law site to help you and the people of the State of Texas come to terms with divorce, the divorce process and family law issues.
 Topics include divorce guidelines, divorce FAQ’s , child custody and division of marital property.
-If you are faced with divorce or a child custody dispute, enforcement of visitation or child support orders, think of Hacker Law Firm.
-We are here to help you through the stress and uncertainty of these difficult times.
+If you are faced with divorce or a child custody dispute, enforcement of visitation or child support orders, think of Hacker Law Firm, here to help you through the stress and uncertainty of these difficult times.

 The links on this page will take you to articles discussing specific aspects of divorce, divorce process, child custody, and community property.If you are facing family law issues, this San Antonio divorce lawyer is here to help you.